wutpppppppppppppppppp/sign_token/README.md

-# Project: Simple Script for splitting sign language
+Here’s the updated `README.md` to reflect the changes in your `Makefile` and script.
+This version explains that the script now uses interactive input and updates the relevant sections accordingly.

+---

+# Project: Split and Count Words

 ## Description

 This project processes a CSV file to split words from a specific column by a delimiter (`+`), counts the occurrences of each word, and saves the results to a new CSV file.
-It includes automation for setting up the environment, installing dependencies, and running the script.
+It includes automation for setting up the environment, installing dependencies, and running the script using `Makefile`.

 ## Features